Review the Rules of the Casino

-- Management has the right to refuse service to any guest and may request a valid ID while a guest is on the premises.
+PHC Management has the right to refuse service to any guest while on premises.

-- Smoking is not allowed in designated non-smoking areas, including all restaurants.
+- Smoking is not allowed in designated areas, including all restaurants.

 - No outside food or beverages may be brought into the facilities and no beverage containers holding alcohol may leave the PHC (special dietary needs/special occasion carry-ins require written authorization by PHC Senior Management in advance).

 - Appropriate clothing, including shoes and shirt, is required to enter the premises.
 Transparent or excessively revealing clothing and low/saggy pants that reveal undergarments are not allowed.

 - Bags, backpacks, purses and luggage are subject to search.

 Unacceptable Behaviors and Activities

 Guests are expected to behave in a courteous and respectful manner:

 - No illegal, destructive, offensive or disruptive language, gesture or activity is allowed in the facility.
 Any such activity may result in guest removal from the property, permanent banishment and/ or prosecution.

 - The sale/resale of any PHC offers, coupons, gift certificates, promotional items, etc. is strictly prohibited.